 The Lysing Process

-Phage are chemically attracted to a specific bacterial host.
-This attraction is extremely specific, which enables us to use phage in a variety of applications without risk to humans, animals, or even non-target bacteria.
+Phages are chemically attracted to a specific bacterial hosts.
+This attraction is extremely specific, which enables OmniLytics to use phage in a variety of applications without affecting humans, animals, or even non-target bacteria.

 When a phage encounters a bacterium, it attaches itself to the cell wall of the bacterium using its tail fibers.